Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/002_blueprint_of_an_agent.md

 In the burgeoning field of AI agents, developers often find themselves forging unique paths, creating agents with distinctive characteristics.
 While this approach nurtures innovation, it also presents a significant challenge: establishing seamless communication between various agents, each equipped with a different interface.
 Furthermore, the absence of a standardized communication platform impedes the easy comparison of agents and the seamless development of universal devtools.

-To tackle this challenge head-on, we the AI Foundation has introduced the **Agent Protocol**, a unified communication interface designed to spur innovation and integration in agent development.
+To tackle this challenge head-on, the AI Foundation has introduced the **Agent Protocol**, a unified communication interface designed to spur innovation and integration in agent development.

 ### A Unifying Communication Interface